yokawasa/action-setup-ecctl/README.md

 # action-setup-ecctl

-A GitHub action that install a specific version of [ecctl](https://github.com/elastic/ecctl), Elastic Cloud control tool and cache it on the runner
+A GitHub action that install a specific version of [ecctl](https://github.com/elastic/ecctl) (Elastic Cloud control tool) and cache it on the runner

 ## Usage